KesharaGunathilaka/SLT_AI_Chatbot/README.md

 - Load pages from PostgreSQL
 - Split content into chunks (1000 chars, 200 overlap)
 - Generate embeddings using BGE
-- Store vectors in Zilliz Cloud
+- Store vectors in Milvus
 - Mark pages as vectorized

 **Process**: